object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 <errors_and_exceptions>`.

-Additional useful pytest tricks
+Additional useful Pytest tricks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It can be useful to run a specific test file, which is achieved simply by naming
-that file as the argument to pytest.
+that file as the argument to Pytest.
 For example:

 .. code-block:: console